Table of Contents

 `;

 The difference is, pipeline overridable constants can be applied AFTER the shader module has been created which makes them technically faster to apply then creating a new shader module.
 Creating a pipeline is not a fast operation though so it’s not clear how much time this saves on the overall process of creating a pipeline.
-I’d suspect the more complex the shader the more time it saves.
+It’s possible though, that the WebGPU implementation can use information from the first time you created a pipeline with certain constants so that the next time you create it with different constants, much less work is done.

 In any case, it is one way to get some small amount of data into a shader.